cyphercodes/knowledgee-itunes/README.md

 First, you have to make sure that you have NodeJS installed.

-Then, simply clone the repository in your local environment and run:
+Then, simply clone the repository in your local environment, navigate to the project in a command-prompt and run the following lines:

 ```
 npm install